carcasanchez/ALinkBetweenAges/README.md

 <h1>Task spreadsheet</h1>

 Check the task tracking, containing every task done within the project, the estimated time and the real time.
-Click on every name below to see every
+Click on the names below to see every developer tasks.
 [GO TO THE TASKS TABLE](https://drive.google.com/open?id=1wDSiRsOovnBoKADgMYLOYe8cL9ciBohrWiShAYju1xI)